-Whether you’re enjoying your time in the national parks, hiking family-friendly trails, or tackling 14ers in Colorado, a great pair of women’s hiking shoes can mean the difference between fun and misery.
+Whether you’re enjoying your time in the national parks, hiking family-friendly trails, or tackling 14ers in Colorado, a great pair of women’s hiking boots can mean the difference between fun and misery.

 Hiking has been a big part of my family’s journey around the world.
 With each new destination, we seek out hiking trails to explore.
-Whether we’re strolling along trails at Garden of the Gods in Colorado Springs or hiking volcanic craters in Iceland, hiking is one of the best ways to tune into each new place we visit.
+Whether we’re strolling along trails at Garden of the Gods in Colorado Springs, scaling the Atlas Mountains in Morocco, or hiking volcanic craters in Iceland, hiking is one of the best ways to tune into each new place we visit.

 Further down this list of the best hiking shoes for women, we’ll share the criteria we look for when choosing them.
 But, to save you time, we’ll start with our top picks.